Skip to content

 Training

-With that foundation in place, WRS staff provide intensive training to those considering GNT involvement.
+With that foundation in place, World Relief staff will provide ongoing training: What is the displacement crisis?
 Who are refugees?
 How will our group work with World Relief staff?
-What responsibilities will our group have?
-What tasks are the responsibility of WRS?
-These important issues are discussed in depth during trainings with World Relief staff.
+What is World Relief's responsibility and what is the GNT's responsibility?
+These important subjects are discussed in depth during trainings with World Relief staff.
 Applications and background checks are also required for all team members during this time.

 Service